 How It Works

 The FRS Pension Plan is a defined benefit plan, in which you are promised a benefit at retirement if you meet certain criteria.
-The amount of your future benefit is determined by a formula, based on your earnings, length of service, and membership class, and is adjusted by a 3% cost-of-living each July.
-Your benefit is pre-funded by contributions paid by your employer.
+The amount of your future benefit is determined by a formula, based on your earnings, length of service, and membership class, and is adjusted by a cost-of-living factor each July.
+Your benefit is pre-funded by contributions paid by your employer and by you.
 The Florida Retirement System must ensure that sufficient funds are available when your benefits are due and bears the market risk and investment decisions.

 Who's Eligible for the FRS Pension Plan?